dallinjdahl/gx/README.md

 ```
 #define TABLE \
 	X("https?://.+") \
-	Y("firefox \\0") \
+	Y("port web \\0") \
 	X("#include \"([a-zA-Z0-9]+\\.h)\"") \
-	Y("st vim \\1")
+	Y("port edit \\1")
 ```
-When presented with a http or https url, it runs firefox to open it, and when presented with an include directive, it will open a terminal running vim and the file.
+When presented with a http or https url, it runs the web port to open it, and when presented with an include directive, it will open the edit port on the file.
 This is meant to be run, among other ways, inside vim or [vis](https://github.com/martanne/vis) to better utilize linux and [dwm](https://dwm.suckless.org) as an ide.